.

 OBESITY: "Being outside is the key, to the childhood obesity issue...where they can move more." said Bernard Gutin, professor of pediatrics and physiology at the Georgia Prevention Institute Medical College of Georgia.
 He reported to USA Today (11/16/04) that his research with 3rd graders showed that children who ate healthy snacks and engaged in moderate to vigorous physical activity 70-80 minutes build more bone and muscle, greater cardiovascular fitness and add less fat than children who don't participate in such activities.
 An article in the LA Times notes the recognition in the scientific community that homo sapiens are born to run.

 One day at a time, most addiction treatment involves helping people resist an immediate impulse long enough for them to "remember" the long term pain.
 (You call another addict 24/7 if you're tempted to take become involved with your problem addiction or repeat mantras ("slogans") or prayers, get social support at meetings, receive "chips" for days of "abstinence" etc.).
 This is also applicable to the short term impulse gratification that deteriorates our planet by obtaining satisfactions that help break the addiction but are environmentally detrimental.
-In Project NatureConnect, using nature-connecting activities, you satisfy your impulses by connecting them with their nurturing and restorative natural origins, with attractions found in a natural area, backyard or backcountry.
-This environmentally supportive connection gives nature added value, too. -MJC
+In Project NatureConnect, using nature-connecting activities, you satisfy your impulses by consciously connecting them with their nurturing and restorative natural origins, with attractions found in a natural area, backyard or backcountry.
+This environmentally supportive connection enables you to think like nature's self-correcting and restorative powers work and gives nature added value, too. -MJC

 "Yes, I agree that PNC is one of the methods whereby we can give people immediate reward experiences with environmentally healthy behavior.
 I have found, in leading PNC events that, just as you say, it builds a sense of community, and mutual support.
 Perhaps most important, it helps people learn to trust their own senses and trust in the natural world."